SwayStation/DIMNameGen-DS/README.md

 ### **--v1.4.1--**
 Fixed a bug where static preview names that were longer than 500 px wide were cut off by the edges of the Preview Window.
 A scrollbar was added for those extra long static preview name sprites.
-Alo added new backgrounds and Digimon sprites for the Preview Window.
+Also added new backgrounds and Digimon sprites for the Preview Window.

 Future updates: